steqeq/0000/docs/reference/env-variables.rst

         | 1: Enable

     * - | ``GPU_MAX_COMMAND_BUFFERS``
-        | The maximum number of command buffers allocated per queue.
+        | Sets the maximum number of command buffers allocated per queue.
       - ``8``
       -

     * - | ``GPU_MAX_HEAP_SIZE``
-        | Set maximum size of the GPU heap to % of board memory.
+        | Sets the maximum size of the GPU heap (in percentage) on the board memory.
       - ``100``
-      - | Unit: Percentage
+      -

     * - | ``GPU_MAX_HW_QUEUES``
-        | The maximum number of hardware queues allocated per device.
+        | Sets the maximum number of hardware queues to be allocated per device.
       - ``4``
       - The variable controls how many independent hardware queues HIP runtime can create per process, per device.
 If an application allocates more HIP streams than this number, then HIP runtime reuses